FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0001-process.md

 mostly for major changes to the codebase or processes.
-In general, FEPs should be made in situations where there is no clear consensus on how to approach given problem, when the proposed change requires greater developer community feedback or when requested explicitly on PR by the community Each major change (like introducing new core subsystem, component or workbench) should be considered as good FEP candidate.
+In general, FEPs should be made in situations where there is no clear consensus on how to approach given problem, when the proposed change requires greater developer community feedback or when requested explicitly on PR by the community Each major change should be considered as good FEP candidate.

+Examples on when FEPs **should be** created:
+ - Creating new core Workbench
+ - Making a big change to existing workbench (like renaming Path to CAM, or merging part and part design)
+ - Creating new core subsystem (like migration system)

+Examples on when FEPS **are not needed**:
+ - Minor features (addition of another property to existing feature)
+ - Fixing bugs, especially if there is open issue

+In rare occasions author of PR may be asked to create one if the change requires broader discussion.

 ### FEP Types